solenebutruille/SecureShell/README.md

 # SecureShell
+In this project, I implemented a SSH server and a SSH client.

 To create a new User, you have to open the file generate_passphrase_file.py, change the name that you want, password that you want and then run it.
 File will be created in UserCredentials.